Over the course of a year, there are several different types of healthcare payments that you might make*.

 The total amount you’ll spend for healthcare, after which the insurance company pays for all your medical care until the year ends.

-*How much you pay and whether or not you reach each step will depend on your specific plan and conditions.
+*How much you pay and whether or not you reach each step will depend on your healthcare plan’s specific conditions.